 Project Constraints and Assumptions

 Project constraints need further elaboration.
-However the scope is clear and constraints discussion will be kept within the system and project scope.
+However, the scope is clear and the constraints aspects will be kept within the system and the project scope.

-From a technical point of view the project assumes that Antigua and Barbuda provides the facilities for the Single Window system to be installed in a designated and appropriate environment i.e. it will provide the necessary hardware, power, network connectivity, software platform etc.
+From a technical point of view, the project assumes that Antigua and Barbuda will provide the facilities for the Single Window system to be installed in a designated and appropriate environment i.e. it will provide the necessary hardware, power, network connectivity, software platform etc.

-Furthermore the project assumes that Antigua and Barbuda makes available appropriate human resources to the project (SC & OWG) to be able to implement the MSW both from an operational and legal side.
+Furthermore, the project assumes that Antigua and Barbuda will make appropriate human resources available for the project components (SC, TWG and OWG) to be able to implement the MSW both at operational and legal ends.

 Project phases

-When implementing a Single Window, all face similar challenges related to the technical aspects of the systems, the organizational and inter-organizational, managerial, financial, political, legal, national and international settings.
+When implementing a Single Window, challenges related to the technical aspects of the systems, the organizational and inter-organizational, managerial, financial, political, legal, national and international settings may be faced

-Persons in charge, and persons working on the of planning, implementing and overseeing the Single Window project need to manage many aspects of the project and create an environment in which the project can succeed.
+Persons in charge, and persons working on the planning, implementing and overseeing of the Single Window project need to manage many aspects of the project and create an environment in which the project can successfully implemented.

-The various phases described below are partly done, but the remaining phases are subject to change when the project plan is more mature.
+The various phases described below have been partly accomplished, but the remaining phases are subject to revision when the project plan is more mature.

 Preliminary study

-The preliminary study was conducted during the visit to Antigua in a series of meeting with the key stakeholders.
-The archived objective was to agree upon the concept of the MSW.
+The preliminary study was conducted during the visit to Antigua in a series of meetings with the key stakeholders.
+The main objective was to agree upon the concept of the MSW.

 Deliverables: Clear Scope of Work, Stakeholders list